RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Introduction

+In this paper, we proved that CNN-based methods inevitably have limitations in capturing long-range dependencies due to their inherited property of confined receptive field, thus inferior to Transformer-based approaches \cite{transunet}.
+We further proved that current SOTA networks either lack or does not have robust mechanism to capture and attend to interslice information.
+Our objective is to propose a novel network capable of effectively addressing all intricately labeled regions within cardiac structures, without disregarding essential details.
+Our ultimate aim is to achieve highly accurate segmentation across various cardiac datasets.
 The content of this paper is organized as follows.
 In Section~\ref{sec:RelatedWorks}, we briefly review existing methods related to our work.
-Then, we present our proposed solution in Section~\ref{sec:Methođology}.
-Experiments and result analysis are discussed in Section~\ref{sec:ExperimentesAndResults}.
-Finally, the conclusion and implication are in Section~\ref{sec:Conclusion}.
+Then we present our proposed solution in Section~\ref{sec:Methođology}.
+Experiments and result analysis are in Section~\ref{sec:Experiments}.
+Finally, the conclusion and implication are in Section~\ref{sec:ResultsAndConclusion}.